penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-optimizationweights-properties-nonpreferredpositionsoptimization-properties-inteachers.md

 engineInputGHCSchema#/properties/ghcData/properties/optimizationWeights/properties/nonPreferredPositions/properties/inTeachers
 ```

-Indicates the weight to be placed in a non-preferential section of a teacher.
+It indicates the weight to be placed in a non-preferential section of a teacher.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |